 Labour and birth indicators

-The National Core Maternity Indicators (NCMIs) associated with labour and birth present information on measures of clinical activity and outcomes between 2004 and 2020.
+The National Core Maternity Indicators associated with labour and birth present information on measures of clinical activity and outcomes between 2004 and 2022.
+This section examines key measures related to labour and birth for selected women and for all women.

-Data for each indicator are presented by jurisdiction of birth, and at the national level by hospital annual number of births, hospital sector, and mother’s Indigenous status.
-Some indicators are presented by remoteness of residence, disadvantage quintile and other data groupings where relevant.
+Data for these indicators are presented by jurisdiction of birth, hospital annual number of births, and hospital sector.
+Some indicators are presented by mother’s age at birth, mother’s Indigenous status, remoteness of mother’s usual residence, disadvantage quintile of mother’s usual residence, and other data groupings where relevant.

 Selected women

 Comparison of ‘selected’ groups of women allows for an indication of standard practice.
-Selected women, for this indicator, refers to a cohort of mothers who are expected to have reduced labour complications and better birth outcomes.
-However, this cohort may include women with other medical and obstetric complications such as hypertensive disorders, diabetes and obesity.
-The proportion of selected women is approximately one-quarter (26%) of all women who gave birth in 2020.
+Selected women, for these indicators, refers to a cohort of mothers who are expected to have reduced labour complications and better birth outcomes.
+However, this cohort may include women with other medical and obstetric complications such as hypertensive disorders, diabetes, and obesity.
+The proportion of selected women was over half (56%) of all women who gave birth in 2022.
+Selected women giving birth for the first time represented approximately one-quarter (26%) of all women who gave birth in 2022.

 Induction of labour for selected women giving birth for the first time